-Put simply, a Bonvoy member who does not earn a minimum of 50 elite night credits in a year will not be given the Annual Choice Benefit (the best of which is the option of 5 Suite Night upgrades) even if they hold Lifetime Status.
+Put simply, a Bonvoy member who does not earn a minimum of 50 elite night credits in a year will not be given the Annual Choice Benefit (one of which is the option of 5 Suite Night upgrades) even if they hold Lifetime Status.

-Marriott Bonvoy elite benefits are honored unevenly around the world (at some properties they will be offered in full, while at others you’ll have to push to get the most basic of benefits) and even when properties play fair and offer all the benefits they should, Marriott gives some brands and some properties the leeway to choose not to offer some of the better benefits around (e.g. complimentary breakfasts, suite upgrades, etc…).
+The second issue is that Marriott Bonvoy elite benefits are honored unevenly around the world – at some properties they will be honored in full, while at others you’ll have to push to get the most basic of benefits – and even when properties play fair and offer all the benefits they should, Marriott gives some brands and some properties the leeway to choose not to offer some of the better benefits around (e.g. complimentary breakfasts, suite upgrades, etc…).

 This makes it difficult to say just how valuable Bonvoy status really is and how worthwhile it is to make a big push for Lifetime status.

-As I sit here typing this and trying to think of why or when Bonvoy Lifetime Platinum Elite status may be worth aspiring to, I find myself coming up with some of the same thoughts I had for Hilton Lifetime Diamond status – if you’re not on your way to earning Bonvoy Lifetime Platinum Elite status organically (i.e stying frequently with Marriott), I have to question whether you’ll really get enough benefit out of the lifetime status (once you’ve made a special effort to earn it) to justify the cost.
+As I sit here typing this and trying to think of why or when Bonvoy Lifetime Platinum Elite status may be worth aspiring to, I find myself having some of the same thoughts I had for Hilton Lifetime Diamond status – if you’re not on your way to earning Bonvoy Lifetime Platinum Elite status organically (i.e staying frequently with Marriott), I have to question whether you’ll really get enough benefit out of the lifetime status to justify the cost.